evildmp/conference-handbook/handbook/essentials/insurance.rst

   Obviously we had no employees, but even unpaid volunteers count as employees.

-This cover for six days at our two venues, provided by `Hiscox Events Insurance
+Our cover was provided by `Hiscox Events Insurance <http://www.hiscox.co.uk/events/>`_.
-<http://www.hiscox.co.uk/events/>`_ cost us just under £620 and took half an hour to arrange.
-It
-was a small price to pay for the peace of mind.
-We never did have to find out whether we were covered against boy bands.

 Insurance is not enough
 =======================

 As noted above, insurance might save you financially, but might not be able to save your event.
-You also need to build backups and redundancy into your plans, from backup :doc:`/essentials/venues` to making sure that more than one member of the committee has access to bank accounts and so on.
+You also need to build backups and redundancy into your plans, from backup :ref:`backup_venues` to making sure that more than one member of the committee has access to bank accounts and so on.